 The National Museum of Nuclear Science & History’s Einstein Express Program offers field trip busing assistance to Title 1 public schools in Albuquerque and the surrounding area.
 The program provides up to two buses (at the same time) per school per year for transportation to and from the National Museum of Nuclear Science & History.

 Applications and further information are currently available ONLINE!

 Nuclear Science Week (NSW) is a national, broadly observed week-long celebration to focus local, regional, national and international interest on all aspects of nuclear science.
-Nuclear Science Week 2016 will take place the week of October 17-21.
-During this week, the Museum invites students in grades 6-12 with their schools to visit the Museum for special activities themed around nuclear science.
+Nuclear Science Week 2020 will take place the week of October 19-23.
+During this week, the museum invites students in grades 6-12 with their schools to visit the museum for special activities themed around nuclear science.
 Field trips during this time include free busing and admission for accepted groups thanks to the generous support of our donors.

 Applications for Nuclear Science Week 2020 will be available online in August 2020.